 Her plan switches and she intends to win over Richard.
 She’s planned this before the other characters realise — she has purchased the lodge, very nearby.
 Audrey understands Richard completely and knows that in order to win his heart she has to prove herself as wily and socially aspirational as he is himself.
 All of these trickster stories are flirtation.
 And the audience loves to see them fall.
 These are powerful people we’re laughing at, which makes it satire.

-The battle scene in each episode of To The Manor Born involves witty back-and-forth dialogue between Richard and Audrey, often with an audience such as Marjory, sometimes alone.
+The big struggle scene in each episode of To The Manor Born involves witty back-and-forth dialogue between Richard and Audrey, often with an audience such as Marjory, sometimes alone.
 Spence started out as a gag writer for radio, but as he explains in the special features, Penelope Keith told him she’s not a gag actor.
-Also, gags would not be in keeping for a lady of the manor, so that explains why the battles happen in dialogue.
+Also, gags would not be in keeping for a lady of the manor, so that explains why the big struggles happen in dialogue.

 The writer kept the winning and losing about even, to show the audience that these two characters are made for each other.
 Audrey succeeds in getting Richard to church, but in the next episode she succeeds in conveying the importance of historical buildings but fails at the same time — she didn’t want the old mantel in her house.
 In “The Grapevine” episode, both Audrey and Richard are victims, discovered by the whole village coming out of the woods at night.
 They’ve been observing badgers.